fabientownsend/fabientownsend.github.io/_posts/2016-10-27-refactoring.markdown

 ---
 ![ice bar london tiger]({{ site.url }}/assets/tiger.jpg)
 Is there a way to refactor and keep the project clean?
 For me, so far, I feel that I have to refactor a big mess each time.
-I'm the only person to blame.

 I am currently working on with these three projects: